CIR Group

-Today CIR heads an industrial group active in three main sectors: media, automotive components, healthcare.
+CIR Group (Compagnie Industriali Riunite) is an Italian holding company that is active in media, automotive components, and the healthcare sectors.
+It is listed on the Italian Stock Exchange and is 46% controlled by COFIDE of the De Benedetti family.

 In 2016 the CIR group reported revenues of 2.6 billion euro and a net income of 34 million euro.
 The group has more than 14 thousand employees.